CMMS: Definition, Benefits, and How It Works

 IoT Integration and Real-Time Monitoring

-Advanced CMMS platforms don’t just store data, they gather it live.
+Advanced CMMS platforms do not just store data.
+They gather it live.
 With integrated IoT sensors, teams can monitor asset performance in real time, tracking key indicators like vibration, temperature, and pressure to catch early signs of failure.
-Tractian stands apart as the only CMMS with first party sensors built directly to work with the platform, offering a fully unified solution for condition monitoring and maintenance execution in one system.
+Tractian stands apart as the only CMMS with first-party sensors built directly to work with the platform, offering a fully unified solution for condition monitoring and maintenance execution in one system.

 Predictive Maintenance Powered by AI